robfletcher/grails-spring-events/readme.md

 ## Retrying failed notifications

 Listener implementations may declare a `retryPolicy` property of type `grails.plugin.asyncevents.RetryPolicy` (or declare a `getRetryPolicy()` method).
-If such a property is present and the listener throws `RetryableFailureException` from the `onApplicationEvent` method it will be re-notified at some time in the future according to the `retryPolicy` value.
+If such a property is present and the listener throws `grails.plugin.asyncevents.RetryableFailureException` from the `onApplicationEvent` method it will be re-notified at some time in the future according to the `retryPolicy` value.
 Throwing any other exception type will _not_ result in notification being retried.

+Note: A `RetryableFailureException` thrown by a listener implementation is treated just like any other exception if the listener does not declare a `retryPolicy`.

 The `RetryPolicy` class simply defines the rules governing how and when to re-notify the listener of any events it fails to handle.
 It defines the following properties:

 * `maxRetries`: The maximum number of times that the listener will be re-notified of an event.
 After `maxRetries` is reached an exception is thrown and will be handled as any other exception thrown by the listener would be.
 A value of `-1` indicates that the listener should be re-notified indefinitely until it successfully processes the event.
 Defaults to _3_.
 * `initialRetryDelayMillis`: The initial period in milliseconds that the service will wait before re-notifying the listener.
 Defaults to 1 minute.
 * `backoffMultiplier`: The multiplier applied to the retry timeout before the second and subsequent retry.
-For example with a `backoffMultiplier` of `2` and `initialRetryDelayMillis` of `1000` the listener will be re-notified after 1000 milliseconds, 2000 milliseconds, 4000 milliseconds, 8000 milliseconds and so on.
-A `backoffMultiplier` of `1` would mean the listener will be re-notified at a fixed interval until it successfully handles the event or `maxRetries` is exceeded.
+For example with a `backoffMultiplier` of _2_ and `initialRetryDelayMillis` of _1000_ the listener will be re-notified after 1000 milliseconds, 2000 milliseconds, 4000 milliseconds, 8000 milliseconds and so on.
+A `backoffMultiplier` of _1_ would mean the listener will be re-notified at a fixed interval until it successfully handles the event or `maxRetries` is exceeded.
 Defaults to _2_.

 #### _Example_ A listener that calls an unreliable external service: